Below is a selection of Secondary School Testimonials from secondary schools across the country.

 From the outset, the day yet again, was supremely well organised and every resource needed was brought along, all we needed to do was provide a venue big enough to cater for all the primary children who wanted to attend.
 Jacqui took charge of the children from the second they arrived grouping them so that they sat with other children from other Primary schools (essential in a transition activity).

-In the morning the children experienced what it would be like to live and work as Crime Scene Investigators, learning about finger-printing techniques, how to look for and ‘bag n tag’ clues from the strangest of places and importantly how to stay extra safe online.
+In the morning the children experienced what it would be like to live and work as Crime Scene Investigators, learning about fingerprinting techniques, how to look for and ‘bag n tag’ clues from the strangest of places and importantly how to stay extra safe online.

-In the afternoon 15 mock crime scenes were created with one single aim; to work out who dunnit!
+In the afternoon 15 mock crime scenes were created with one single aim; to work out whodunnit!
 So as not to contaminate the crime scenes, it was essential that the children dressed for the part.
-In white suits, hoods, face-masks, gloves, glasses and overshoes they set about their challenge of working out who might have committed the crime.
+In white suits, hoods, face masks, gloves, glasses and overshoes they set about their challenge of working out who might have committed the crime.
 Dusting for fingerprints, using high-tech ultra-violet torches to search for hidden messages as well as examining the crime scene and collecting fibres, which might help determine the culprit; the children spent the afternoon working together to gather evidence that might lead to an arrest.

 OFSTED often comment on giving children ‘memorable experiences’.
 This was certainly one of them.
 If you run a transition programme in a secondary school I can recommend this as a wonderful way in which to get children from a range of backgrounds and schools working together really quickly.
 Already planning for next year!

-This was the first time that we have had Pulse CSI deliver one of their fantastic workshops at Marsden Heights Community College.
+This was the first time that we had Pulse CSI deliver one of their fantastic workshops at Marsden Heights Community College.
 My colleagues and I were hugely impressed by their service.
 It was professional, courteous and well organised but the thing which impressed us above all else was the rapport which was built up with our students from the off, it was exceptional; it meant that our students were switched on, engaged in their tasks and most importantly having fun while learning.

-This is testament to Jacqui and how she delivered the workshop and the resources she provided.
-Whether it was taking hand or foot prints or investigating blood spatter or hair or clothes fibres our students thoroughly enjoyed every single aspect which was fantastic to witness!
-I cannot wait to be able to invite Pulse back to MHCC to inspire, motivate and excite our students about real life science!Marsden Heights Community College, Nelson, Burnley, Lancashire
+This is a testament to Jacqui and how she delivered the workshop and the resources she provided.
+Whether it was taking hands or footprints or investigating blood spatter or hair or clothes fibres our students thoroughly enjoyed every single aspect which was fantastic to witness!
+I cannot wait to be able to invite Pulse back to MHCC to inspire, motivate and excite our students about real-life science!

 The Forensic workshop was brilliant and worked very well within Felixstowe Academy.
 The aim of the workshop was to work with our primary schools as a transition event so all potential FXA pupils could meet each other and have positive experiences at FXA which I feel they did.
-We also invited our year 7s to the event and they also thoroughly enjoyed it!Felixstowe Academy , Felixstowe, Suffolk
+We also invited our year 7s to the event and they also thoroughly enjoyed it!

-from some of the students in their science lessons today.
+The impact of the event is that students remember the day with excitement and have created a superb display in a classroom which they are extremely proud of!
+Jacqui is superb at delivering what is a fantastic learning experience for all.
+We have had some excellent feedback from some of the students in their science lessons today.
 They said that they enjoyed the day.
 I think you could see that from their reaction at the end.
 I was impressed by how you kept the students engaged.
 This was all the more impressive bearing in mind their number and the location.
 Some of the students also have issues with concentration and the range of activities kept their interest.
 It was clear that they were fully focused on the main crime scene activity in the afternoon.
-In my opinion the day will aid with their STEC work.The Castle Academy, Riseholme Road, Lincoln, Lincolnshire
+In my opinion, the day will aid with their STEC work.